-4:10 The four and twenty elders fall down before him that sat on the throne, and worship him that liveth for ever and ever, and cast their crowns before the throne, saying: It's repetitive.
-Holy, holy, holy, Lord God Almighty, which was, and is, and is to come: glory and honour and thanks to him that sat on the throne, who liveth for ever and ever: The four and twenty elders fall down before him that sat on the throne, and worship him that liveth for ever and ever, and cast their crowns before the throne.
+The four Holy, holy, holy, Lord God Almighty, which was, and is, and is to come: glory and honour and thanks to him that sat on the throne, who liveth for ever and ever: Then: The four and twenty elders fall down before him that sat on the throne, and worship him that liveth for ever and ever, and cast their crowns before the throne.

 Can you see it happening over and over in heaven?
 This is the vision John saw of the future.
 He was seeing what will happen before it has happened; he's seeing what hasn't happened but it will!
 How amazing is this?
 I'm just so excited about it as I read it; as God is opening up my eyes to it!
 These twenty-four elders begin to worship God as well.
 So the motion of this begins to build around the throne.
 In their worship:

-- 1) They show subjection and subservience.
+- 1) The twenty elders show subjection and subservience.
 They fall down before the throne of God.
 They yield all they are and have to Him.
-What a lesson to us!
-How we must learn how great God is-that He dwells in such glory and majesty, dominion, and power that we owe Him our lives and our all. - 2) They worship God as the eternal God.
+What a lesson to us: How we must learn how great God is-that He dwells in such glory and majesty, dominion, and power.
+We owe Him our lives and our all. - 2) The twenty elders worship God as the Eternal God.
 He alone is our hope, for living forever.
-If we fail to worship Him meaning to worship Him in spirit and in truth, then we shall miss eternal splendor of life with Him.
+If we fail to worship Him in spirit and in truth, then we shall miss eternal splendor of life with Him.

+These twenty-four elders must represent the spiritual laws: the Old and the New.
 They do a most amazing thing.
 These elders worship God just as the four living creatures do in verse 8.
 This shows that these two laws came directly from God.
-He gave the laws to mankind through a certain chosen few.
 The Law of Moses was given directly to the twelve tribes of Israel, but the law of Christ was given to all mankind through the twelve apostles.
 When Christ came, He fulfilled the Old Law and established the New.
 The law which Christ gave is the method whereby mankind can be spiritually acceptable to God.
-These twenty-four elders represent these spiritual laws.
-I can only say what they represent.
+I've also talked about them in 4:4.